On this page:

 The surveying for the 2020/21 NZHS started on 4 September 2020.
 Fieldwork started later in the year than usual as the NZHS was suspended from March 2020 because of COVID-19.

-Further details about the survey questions are available in the 2020/21 NZHS Adult Questionnaire (Word, 800 KB).
+Further details about the survey questions are available in the 2020/21 NZHS Adult Questionnaire (Word, 801 KB).
+In mid-April 2021 two new questions were added to the 2020/21 NZHS about COVID-19 vaccines.

 The NZHS has a multi-stage sampling design that involves randomly selecting a sample of small geographic areas, households within the selected areas, and individuals within the selected households.
 One adult aged 15 years or older and one child aged 14 years or younger (if any in the household) were chosen at random from each selected household.